jeongeun980906/CoW-Reproduce/README.md

 This repository is reproduction of CLIP on Wheels: Zero-Shot Object Navigation as Object Localization and Exploration.
 [Original Paper](https://arxiv.org/abs/2203.10421)

-CoW leverages Frontier Based Exploration (FBE) for searching and gradCAM of CLIP for localization.
+We leverage Frontier Based Exploration (FBE) for searching and gradCAM of CLIP for localization.
+We did not implement other exploration methods like DD-PPO, nor localization method like k-patch and language based.

 [FBE](https://dl.acm.org/doi/pdf/10.1145/280765.280773), [GradCAM](https://openaccess.thecvf.com/content_iccv_2017/html/Selvaraju_Grad-CAM_Visual_Explanations_ICCV_2017_paper.html), [CLIP](https://arxiv.org/abs/2103.00020)